JBoggsy/CozmoSoar/README.md

 *parameters:*
 - target-object-id

 Instructs Cozmo to move itself to the object with the specified object ID.
 The object id must be one that Cozmo is currently aware of.
+Cozmo will stop once its center is 150mm from the object's.

 Presently this action is blocking, meaning the robot cannot do any other actions while this one is happening.